-- Due to different collision and gyro frequencies for ions and electrons, electrical conductivities maximize in the E region and may be greatly enhanced due to auroral particle precipitation. - Horizontal currents flow in the E region.
+- Due to different collision and gyro frequencies for ions and electrons, electrical conductivities maximize in the E region - At high latitdes, conductivities may be greatly enhanced due to auroral particle precipitation. - Horizontal currents flow in the E region, when the electric field and the conductivities are non-zero.